YouTube Channel Art Guide: Sizes, Examples, Tips & More

 The Youtube banner is arguably the most important component of your Youtube design.
 It's the largest and most universal graphic that your channel includes, and the first thing a visitor to your channel will see.
 It needs to stand out—like the example YouTube channel art above from Tasty's channel.

-However, this size isn't universal, and there are still design elements to consider in order for the banner to look good in all situations.
+However, the YouTube banner size isn't universal, and there are still design elements to consider in order for it to look good in all situations.

 People use Youtube on devices as small as smartphones and as large as smart TVs, and your banner needs to accommodate all of these options.
 If it's necessary to use text, then keep it minimal and utilize a very large font size so that it will still be readable while shrunken down.
 You can check out this free YouTube banner template to make your design fit all scenarios.